apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

 // opts is the options for the metrics func NewHistogramWithMinValue(name string, minVal float64, steps []float64, opts ...Opt) Histogram

+// NewTimer create a timer metric that can generate a sample and calculate the metrics between the start time and end time.
+// namePrefix is the name prefix of the metrics
+// opts is the options for the metrics func NewTimer(namePrefix string, opts ...Opt) Timer

 // RegisterBeforeCollectHook registers a hook function which will be called before metrics collect. func RegisterBeforeCollectHook(f func())
 ```